NV Krug Grande Cuvée x 6, Champagne

 It is said that a champagne bottle is popped open every second of the day somewhere in the world.

 The last 20 years has seen unprecedented growth in export sales, led by the UK along with mergers and acquisitions of brands and estates by the big Champagne houses.
 Whilst auspicious brands as Dom Pérignon, Krug, Pol Roger and Louis Roederer's Cristal rightly command attention and respect, the very essence and spirit still remains with the growers and the quality of the vineyards.

-Such is the paucity of supply of the finest grapes and this constraint remains constant.
-No wonder, as the very name conjures up an immediate sense of celebration and joie de vivree, an image which the Champagne industry has promoted brilliantly for over a hundred years.
+The region's name conjures up an immediate sense of celebration and joie de vivree, revered the world, with an image which the Champagne industry has promoted brilliantly for over a hundred years.